-Develop technical education provision with clear progression pathways.
+Develop technical education provision with clear progression pathways for young people.

 Curriculum and clear progression pathways are effectively designed and enable progression across and within all curriculum areas.
-Progression by level and from Foundation Learning department to other vocational areas is good, and the transition process to vocational areas is supportive and effectively facilitated to meet the needs of the students.
+Progression by level and from the Foundation Learning department to other vocational areas is good, and the transition process to vocational areas is supportive and effectively facilitated to meet the needs of the students.
 Student exit surveys show learners have a very good understanding of their next steps and has seen an improvement on the results from the year before.
-Whilst progression continues to replicate the positive improvement demonstrated in 2021/22, further work is needed to achieve the College's progression target.
+Whilst progression continues to replicate the positive improvement demonstrated in 2022/23, further work is needed to achieve the College's progression target.

-The implementation of T-Levels continues to be extremely successful.
-20% of T-Level Education, Construction and Digital students who completed their qualification achieved a distinction grade; 60% achieved a merit grade.
-Student destinations were excellent; of the completing 18% progressed into full-time employment in settings related to their studies, 24% progressed onto apprenticeships to further extend their technical learning and skill development and 56% secured university offers and will progress to higher education.
-One student (2%) is taking a gap year before taking up their place at university.
+The implementation of T-Levels continues to be extremely successful.12% of T-Level Education, Construction and Digital students who completed their qualification achieved a distinction grade; 41% achieved a merit grade.

-Retention on T-level programmes continued to be high.
-Excellent planning has taken place to prepare for the introduction of T Levels and in 2023/24 the College is offering eleven T Level pathways.
+Retention on T-level programmes is good, but work needs to be done to improve this further.
+Excellent planning has taken place to prepare for the introduction of further T Levels and in 2024/25.

 Excellent links and partnerships have been developed with businesses to further enhance student engagement with employers through industry exposure and highlight weeks, masterclasses, guest speakers and a range of other equally deep and meaningful ways in which our learners actively worked alongside industry experts.
-In 2022/23 students have benefitted significantly from rich opportunities to develop real-world work-ready skills and behaviours.
+In 2023/24 students have benefitted significantly from rich opportunities to develop real-world work-ready skills and behaviours.

-Develop and grow distinctive Higher Level Technical programmes underpinned by local and economic need.
+Develop and grow distinctive higher level technical programmes underpinned by local and economic need.